Education in El Salvador: Curriculum

+Teachers

 Teachers in El Salvador, while generally well trained, are affected by the struggles of the education system.
 In 2018, it was reported by The World Bank that 95 percent of primary school teachers were sufficiently trained.
 Moreover, El Salvador requires that teachers attain at least a Bachelor's Degree in Education and a teaching license from MINED.
 MINED also requires that teachers attend professional development courses to strengthen their teaching skills and to learn new teaching methods.
 However, due to the country's lack of investment in education, teachers are forced to deal with things such as lack of resources and poor infrastructure (especially in rural settings).
 As of 2021, education makes up approximately 18 percent of the country's total spending.
 While this number may seem insignificant, it does represent a steady increase in annual spending.
-In 2020, education only made-up 13 percent of the country's annual budget.
+In 2020, education only made up 13 percent of the country's annual budget.
 This increase in spending may be an indication that the Salvadoran Government is continuing their trend of emphasizing the education system.
 Furthermore, this increase in spending represents the public desire of increasing teacher's salaries and providing them with more effective resources.

-In El Salvador, teachers make roughly 4,900 dollars (USD) per year, which amounts to about 43,000 dollars in Salvadoran currency.
+In El Salvador, teachers make roughly 43,000 Colón, equivalent to 4,900 US dollars, per year.
 Much like in the United States, this places teachers in the middle class of society.
 Also like the United States, this disincentives people to become educators.
-Furthermore, the people who do decide become educators do not want to invest their hard-earned money in materials and resources for their classroom's.
-Due to the relatively low wages and fear of job security, teacher unions were founded in El Salvador during the 1960's and 70's.
+Furthermore, the people who do decide to become educators do not want to invest their hard-earned money in materials and resources for their classrooms.
+Due to the relatively low wages and fear for job security, teacher unions were founded in El Salvador during the 1960's and 70's.
 In fact, in February 2022, over 20 teachers' unions protested in San Salvador.
 The protest was centered around pension reform, wages and healthcare coverage.